 I wish I had known about fitting adjustments when I first started!
 Grading between sizes, bust and waist adjustments have been an absolute game-changer for me.

 If you could be someone’s fairy sewing mother, what gift of knowledge/skill would you bestow upon them?

 I would tell any new sewer that it’s ok if you don’t fit into the size measurement range – the whole point of making your own clothes is that you can alter anything to suit your shape.

 Also, once you learn what typical adjustments you need, you can apply these to whatever you make!
 It’s so rewarding to create a garment that is perfect fit for your unique body!

 What’s been the best piece of sewing advice you’ve been given?

-My best piece of sewing advice is something I remember reading once that Perfection is as good as your previous best, or better!
+My best piece of sewing advice is something I remember reading once, that perfection is as good as your previous best, or better!

-It’s so easy to fall into the trap of judging yourself on not having the straightest seams, wonky buttonholes, edges that don’t quite match up.
+It’s so easy to fall into the trap of judging yourself for not having the straightest seams, wonky buttonholes, and edges that don’t quite match up.
 It’s all a learning process, and it doesn’t have to be perfect, as long as it’s as good as, or better than your previous effort, you are progressing, and you can feel proud!
 It’s a skill like any other that you have to practise.